 Soak the crab traps for up to 24 hours.
 Before the 24 hour mark, pull the traps and remove the crabs.
 Redeploy after inspecting the condition of the bait.

-It’s Time To Pick Up Chicken Necks Near Me
+It’s Time To Pick Up A Package Of Chicken Neck Near Me

 Visit your local bait shop, grocery store, or butcher to pick up chicken necks for crab fishing.
 The bait is firm and lasts for a significant amount of time when utilized in traps despite the harsh conditions and crabs chewing the necks.
 A bucket full of crustaceans will keep you coming more because of the sweetmeat when prepared with the best blue crab recipes.
+However, a recipe that may cause confusion is Mecrab.
+Mecrab is Taiwanese but does not include crab but rather fried crispy noodles.
 Lastly, always remember to obtain a saltwater fishing license and follow the harvesting regulations of the state.